erikksuzuki/erikksuzuki/README.md

-Eric is a Product Engineer experienced in building complex Software-as-a-Service platforms, specializing in front-end architecture and building pixel-perfect, customized UI component libraries from the ground up using granular code.
-In the past decade, he's worked with trailblazing crypto-related companies such as Gemini and Freeport to improve the experience of their platforms.
+I'm a Product Engineer experienced with complex Software-as-a-Service platforms, specializing in building, optimizing and testing front-end features, architecture and pixel-perfect component libraries from the ground up.

-He's a major geek, sci-fi fan and film aficionado, and his other hobbies and interests include metaphysics, religion and classic rock and literature.
-He gets his greatest sense of achievement building and developing things that have a lasting impact.
+In the past decade, I've worked with some trailblazing crypto-related companies such as Gemini and Freeport and my career has featured Web3 projects prominently.
+I'm a major geek, sci-fi fan and film aficionado, and my other hobbies and interests include metaphysics, religion, classic rock and literature.

 ### Frontend Experience: